-His career in temperance began in 1906.
+Upshaw’s career in temperance began in 1906.
 He was vice-president of the Georgia Anti-Saloon League.
 There he played a major role in getting state-wide prohibition passed in 1907.
 That made it the first dry state in the South.

 One of the major supporters of Prohibition was the Klan.
-‘Prohibition became one of the Klan’s leading issues.’1 It strongly supported both Prohibition and its strict enforcement.2 The Klan’s ‘support for Prohibition represented the single most important bond between Klansmen throughout the nation….’3 (Emphasis in original.)
+“Prohibition became one of the Klan’s leading issues.”1 It strongly supported both Prohibition and its strict enforcement.2 The Klan’s “support for Prohibition represented the single most important bond between Klansmen throughout the nation….”3 (Emphasis in original.)

-Both William Upshaw and the new KKK supported prohibition and its strict enforcement.
+Both William D. Upshaw and the new KKK supported prohibition and its strict enforcement.
 But he was not sympathetic to the Klan.
 He once ran against a candidate supported by it.

 Upshaw was the Prohibition Party candidate for president in 1932.
 He and running mate, Frank S. Regan, won far fewer votes than either the Socialist or the Communist Party.
 Their 53,633 votes were about half those for the Communist Party.

 William Upshaw was a preacher and became an ordained Baptist minister at age 72.
 He deeply believed in faith healing.
 In 1952, he died in California.

 On William Upshaw